xod-wow/LiteButtonAuras/README.md

 colored border and timer.
 It is like AdiButtonAuras, and Inline Aura before it, just much dumber and much easier to maintain.

+Supports WoW retail, classic era (Vanilla) and classic (WotLK/MoP).

+## Display

 A buff you cast on yourself shows a green highlight in ability button:

 ![](https://i.imgur.com/vsf97X0.png)

-A buff you cast on your pet shows a blue highlight in the ability button.
+A buff you cast on your pet shows a blue highlight in the ability button (unless disabled in settings).

 A debuff you cast on your target shows red highlight in ability button: